 Addressing a public rally at Ghazipur in the Varanasi division of Uttar Pradesh earlier this week, Prime Minister Narendra Modi trained his gun at the Congress party and said that the “lollipop company” has repeatedly cheated the people on the farmer’s loan waiver promise.

 Obviously keeping the forthcoming Parliamentary elections in focus, Modi said on this occasion that populist announcements cannot provide a permanent solution to problems confronting the nation.
 After the change of governments in these states, black marketers are everywhere and people are waiting in queues for fertiliser and urea.

 Modi further said that the Congress party, after “stealing votes” in Karnataka, has given the benefit of rural loan waiver to only 800 people and those who have not got the benefit of the loan waiver scheme are now being haunted by the police for recovery of dues.

-The Prime Minister’s pointer that only 800 have benefited from Karnataka Government’s rural loan waiver scheme was not backed with corroborative evidence.
+The Prime Minister’s assertion that only 800 have benefited from Karnataka Government’s rural loan waiver scheme was not backed with corroborative evidence.

-The Prime Minister’s ranting at Ghazipur notwithstanding, the fact remains that the major political parties across the board have used the loan waiver plank to remain riveted to power.
+The Prime Minister’s pointers at Ghazipur notwithstanding, the fact remains that the major political parties across the board have used the loan waiver plank to remain riveted to power.

 The BJP had promised in 2014 that if NDA came to power it would give MSP (Minimum Support Price) to the farmers by adding 50 per cent profit into the input cost.
 While the follow up on this remains a far cry nothing significant has been achieved when it comes to regulating the farmers’ liabilities by controlling input costs, maintaining regular power supply and creating the infrastructure, and a robust network of warehouses, temperature controlled supply chain, and the right kind of system for providing proper extension services to the agriculture sector.